DefGuard/docs/features/wireguard/create-your-vpn-network.md

 **Note** if you want to use above command make sure you have installed [docker](https://www.docker.com/) \

-Second option is downloading source code from this [repository](https://github.com/DefGuard/wireguard-gateway) and building it using\
+Second option is downloading source code from this [repository](https://github.com/DefGuard/gateway) and building it using\
-`cargo build --release` command then you'll find binary file named `wireguard-gateway` at `target/release` directory
+`cargo build --release` command then you'll find binary file named `gateway` at `target/release` directory

 Or if you don't want to build it yourself, you can find prebuild binaries [here](https://github.com/DefGuard/gateway/releases).